martcoder/snakegame-nonextended/README.md

 TO RUN:
   ./snakegame

+TO PLAY:
-To play you use the arrow keys for direction, and the Enter key for special.
+PlayerA: To play you use the arrow keys for direction, and the Enter key for special.
+PlayerB: use WASD and the Spacebar for special, and ask playerA to eat the pvp bonus!

+FEATURES:
 Features added by myself include:

 - Showing the score at middle top of screen